MarkCalderon/portfolio2019-devcal/README.md

  - Biography = DONE
  - Skills = DONE
- - Projects = PENDING
+ - Projects = PENDING, Information
- - Contact = NOT YET STARTED
+ - Contact = DONE

 2. JavaScript
   This part would be the website functionality and interactivity